 I love this question because it took me SO many years to figure out how to earn enough from my illustration work to drop my freelance jobs in Textile Design.
 Now with the benefit of hindsight I see illustration as this crazy flexible business with everyone making it work in interesting and diverse ways.

 So not to dive in too deeply but my background is that I studied Graphic Design but spent my degree drawing, which meant I didn’t get a job in Graphic Design!
 However I was lucky to be accepted onto a graduate scheme with H&M so I moved to Sweden and started illustrating t-shirt placements and creating patterns for kids-wear.
 I loved this role especially because of all the learning I did on the job and in subsequent roles but after several years and moving back to London to work in womenswear I was frustrated by the limits of High St Fashion and wanted to explore my creativity.
-So I went freelance in 2015 in order to 'do more of my own thing' which eventually become my illustration career.
+So I went freelance in 2015 in order to 'do more of my own thing' which eventually became my illustration career.

 Pictured above: A range of products from 2017